qsdrqs/pc_measurement/README.md

 `./filesystem/contention-preprocess.py` to generate testing files.

 For nfs test, you needs to mount the nfs directory under `./filesystem/build/nfs-files/`, and copy all files under `./filesystem/build/file-read/` into this directory before run the test.

+## Plots

+Some results can be plotted, there are several python files that end with `plot.py`, you can run these files to get plotted figures.